[Updated Jan 17, 2020] You’ve probably heard it before:

 Stories are emotional, and as you probably know, emotions sell (using emotions to sell is a whole ‘nother blog post).

 Besides, people are extremely savvy these days and making your brand the hero comes off as icky and stilted.

-I will use the proven Hero’s Journey/StoryBrand formula (or another proven style) to engage your target audience, position you as an expert guide, and get people to click the best of all buttons – the BUY button.
+Let’s clarify your message!
+I will use the proven Hero’s Journey/StoryBrand formula (or another proven style) to engage your target audience, position you as an expert guide, and get people to click the all-important “Buy Now” button.